emanchado/cludoku/README.md

 ## Running cludoku (web version)

-Note that the web version is work in progress and right now only solves a hardcoded sudoku, doesn't allow going back, and it's very slow.
+Note that the web version is work in progress.
+It's kind of slow, it needs design work and it doesn't mark yet which cells and candidates have changed recently.

 If you're still curious to run it, compile it first by typing: